moody-guru/Event-Finder/README.md

 Event Finder with AI Recommendations

 ✨ Project Overview
 This project transforms a basic event search into an intelligent "Event Finder" application that leverages modern web technologies and AI to help users discover nearby events and get personalized recommendations.
-It fetches event data based on your current location and preferences, and then uses a Large Language Model (LLM) to suggest the best event for you.
+It fetches event data based on your current location and preferences, and then uses a Large Language Model (LLM) to suggest the best event for you, integrating frontend UI with a secure backend API proxy and AI capabilities.

-💡 Idea & Purpose
-The core idea is to provide a seamless and personalized event discovery experience.
-Instead of just listing events, the application aims to understand user preferences and offer a tailored recommendation, making the process of finding the perfect outing easier and more engaging.
-This project demonstrates a full-stack approach, integrating frontend UI with a secure backend API proxy and AI capabilities.

 🚀 Key Features
 Current Location-Based Search: Automatically detects your geographical location using the browser's Geolocation API to find events relevant to your vicinity.